zwachtel11/peg/README.md

 # peg
 Kubernetes is hard ... helm makes it harder.
-Try peg for to "peg" up a seemless Kubernetes experience.
+Try peg for to "peg" up a seamless Kubernetes experience.

 peg is a oras based storage for kubernetes manifests. a minimalist package manager geared at helping the deployment story for private container registries.

-With peg a user can seemlessly push their kubernetes application manifest into a OCI compliant container registry.
-Then when they need to deploy their appliacations, they can pull down their manifests or seemlessly deploy their applications to the target kubernetes cluster.
+With peg a user can seamlessly push their kubernetes application manifest into a OCI compliant container registry.
+Then when they need to deploy their applications, they can pull down their manifests or seamlessly deploy their applications to the target kubernetes cluster.

 ## install cli